fleu42/docker-cartodb/README.md

 docker run -d -p 80:80 sverhoeven/cartodb
 ```

-The CartoDB instance has been configured with the hostname `cartodb.localhost`, this means the web browser and web server need to be able to resolve `cartodb.localhost` as the machine where the web server is running.
+The CartoDB instance has been configured with the hostname `cartodb.localhost`, this means the web browser and web server need to be able to resolve `cartodb.localhost` to an IP adress of the machine where the web server is running.
 This can be done by adding cartodb.localhost alias to your hosts file.
 For example
 ```
 sudo sh -c 'echo 127.0.1.1 cartodb.localhost >> /etc/hosts'